Artificial intelligence in hiring: AI and the future of hiring

 Although robots can replace people to complete some tasks, there are still many tasks that cannot be done alone by robots that master artificial intelligence.
-A study analyzed 2,000 work tasks in 800 different occupations globally, and concluded that half (totaling US$ 15 trillion in salaries) could be automatized by adapting already existing technologies.
+A study analyzed 2,000 work tasks in 800 different occupations globally, and concluded that half (totaling US$15 trillion in salaries) could be automated by adapting already existing technologies.
 Less than 5% of occupations could be fully automated and 60% have at least 30% automatable tasks.
 In other words, in most cases, artificial intelligence is a tool rather than a substitute for labor.
 As artificial intelligence enters the field of human work, people have gradually discovered that artificial intelligence is incapable of unique tasks, and the advantage of human beings is to understand uniqueness and use tools rationally.
 At this time, human-machine reciprocal work came into being.
 Brandão discovers that people can form organic partnerships with machines.
 “Humans enable machines to do what they do best: doing repetitive tasks, analyzing significant volumes of data, and dealing with routine cases.
 Due to reciprocity, machines enable humans to have their potentialities "strengthened" for tasks such as resolving ambiguous information, exercising the judgment of difficult cases, and contacting dissatisfied clients.”
 Daugherty and Wilson have observed successful new types of human-computer interaction in occupations and tasks in various fields.
 In other words, even in activities and capabilities that are considered simpler, new technologies will not pose an imminent danger to workers.
 As far as General Electric is concerned, buyers of it and its equipment will always need maintenance workers.
 Entrepreneurs need these workers to work well with new systems that can integrate their skills with advanced technologies in novel ways.

 Artificial intelligence has sped up the hiring process considerably, dramatically reducing costs.
 For example, Unilever has reviewed over 250,000 applications using AI and reduced its hiring process from 4 months to 4 weeks.
 This saved the company 50,000 hours of labor.
 The increased efficiency AI promises has sped up its adoption by human resource departments globally.